oVirt/ovirt-site/source/release/3.6/index.html.md

 *   If engine-setup is stuck when starting ovirt-websocket-proxy manually stop the service and re-start it when engine-setup finishes.

+### Affinity Rules Enforcement Manager

+This feature is a manager that checks periodically if any affinity rules are broken and migrates VMs in order to enforce them.
+See AREM release notes for more details: <http://www.ovirt.org/Affinity_Rules_Enforcement_Manager#Release_Notes>

 ### Distribution specific issues

 #### Fedora 22